 We had a clear winner.
 The creamiest, smoothest and sweetest of the bunch was none other than Peter Pan Crunchy Peanut Butter.
 It was almost like scooping crunchy, nutty frosting from a jar.
 You could taste the sugary sweetness in each bite.
 Peter Pan had a firm texture and fresh nutty taste.
 Plus, its peanuts were a little darker than the competitors’.
 This gave the butter a nice roasted taste.

 Brand isn’t everything

 After seeing the results from this tiny test, I realized that brand name might be a big factor when it comes to choosing a peanut butter.
-In a 2016 study, a whopping 112 million people reported they’d eaten Jif when asked which brand of peanut butter they’d had in the last 30 days.
+In a 2016 study, a whopping 112 million people reported Jif was the brand of peanut butter they’d eaten in the last 30 days.
 (Comparatively, 81 million reported they had Skippy and only 45 million said they ate Peter Pan.)
 Though Jif seems popular among the masses, it didn’t rank up to our taste tester’s standards.
 Next time I go to the store, I’ll think twice before grabbing my usual brand.

 Price had an almost inverse relation to flavor